Catherine Deneuve: 2013 European Film Academy's Lifetime Achievement Award recipient

 Catherine Deneuve movie awards

 Catherine Deneuve has taken home a whole array of movie awards, ranging from an Honorary Golden Palm in Cannes to Career Awards and/or Tributes in Shanghai, Moscow, Los Angeles, and Bangkok.
-(See also: "Catherine Deneuve Lincoln Center Tribute.")
+(See also: “Catherine Deneuve Lincoln Center Homage.”)

 Deneuve was a Best Actress Academy Award nominee for Indochine (1992) and a BAFTA nominee for Belle de Jour (1968).
 She has been nominated for 11 César Awards, winning twice: for The Last Metro (which also earned her a David di Donatello Award) and Indochine.